NOAA-EMC/global-workflow/README.md

 # How to use the unified workflow for the ufs-s2s-model application (work in progress)

+Note, currently the wave post does not work.
+There is work actively ongoing to fix it.
+This message will be deleted when the working wave post is committed.

 ## Checkout the source code and scripts
 ```
 git clone https://github.com/NOAA-EMC/global-workflow coupled-workflow